Ryan O'Neal: Children

-O'Neal has four children: Tatum O'Neal and Griffin O'Neal with Moore, Patrick O'Neal with Taylor-Young, and Redmond James Fawcett O'Neal with Fawcett.
+O'Neal had four children: Tatum O'Neal and Griffin O'Neal with Moore, Patrick O'Neal with Taylor-Young, and Redmond James Fawcett O'Neal with Fawcett.

-For several years, O'Neal was estranged from his elder three children.
+For several years, O'Neal was estranged from his three elder children.
 "I'm a hopeless father.
 I don't know why.
 I don't think I was supposed to be a father.
-Just look around at my work—they're either in jail or they should be", he told Vanity Fair.
+Just look around at my work—they're either in jail or they should be," he told Vanity Fair.
 In her autobiography, A Paper Life, Tatum wrote that she had suffered physical and emotional abuse as a result of her father's drug abuse.
 Griffin O'Neal also suggested their family's problems stemmed from Ryan.
-"My father gave me cocaine when I was 11 and insisted I take it", he said.
+"My father gave me cocaine when I was 11 and insisted I take it," he said.
 Griffin added, "He was a very abusive, narcissistic psychopath.
 He gets so mad he can't control anything he's doing."

-In 2007, O'Neal was arrested for shooting at Griffin, which he claimed was in self-defense; charges were dropped.
+In 2007, O'Neal was arrested for shooting at Griffin, which he claimed was in self-defense; the charges were dropped.
 O'Neal refused to allow Griffin to attend Fawcett's funeral in 2009.
-He infamously hit on Tatum at Fawcett's funeral, not recognizing her as his daughter.
-But in 2011, Tatum reconciled with her father with a book and a TV show, Ryan and Tatum: the O'Neals.
+He hit on Tatum at Fawcett's funeral, not recognizing her as his daughter.

+In 2011, Tatum published a book with her father and appeared with him on the TV show Ryan and Tatum: the O'Neals.
 In August of that year, O'Neal, Tatum, and Patrick attended Redmond's court appearance on firearms and drug charges.

-Redmond has struggled with drug addiction for most of his adult life.
+Redmond struggled with drug addiction for most of his adult life.
 In 2008, O'Neal and Redmond were arrested for drug possession in their Malibu home.
 In 2015, Redmond's probation was revoked and he was sentenced to three years in the California Department of Corrections and Rehabilitation.
 In 2018, Redmond was arrested and charged with attempted murder, robbery, assault and drug possession after he allegedly tried to rob a convenience store in Santa Monica.
 In an interview from jail he blamed his struggles on his parents.

-Health
+Illness and death

 In 2001, O'Neal was diagnosed with chronic myelogenous leukemia (CML).
 After struggling with leukemia, O'Neal was frequently seen at Fawcett's side when she was battling cancer.
 He told People magazine, "It's a love story.
 I just don't know how to play this one.
 I won't know this world without her.
 Cancer is an insidious enemy."
 In April 2012, O'Neal stated he had been diagnosed with stage 4 prostate cancer.
 He later stated it was stage 2.

+O'Neal died at Saint John's Health Center in Santa Monica, California, on December 8, 2023, at the age of 82.
+His cause of death was congestive heart failure, with cardiomyopathy listed as a contributing factor.
+O'Neal was interred next to Fawcett at Pierce Brothers Westwood Village Memorial Park and Mortuary.